jilio/merkle-proof-service/README.md

 The service provides the following endpoints:

-- `GET /v1/galactica/merkle/proof/{registry}/{leaf}`: Retrieves the Merkle proof for a given contract address and leaf index.
+- `GET /v1/galactica/merkle/proof/{registry}/{leaf}`: Retrieves the Merkle proof for a given contract address and leaf value.
-- `GET /v1/galactica/merkle/empty_index/{registry}`: Retrieves the random empty index for a given contract address.
+- `GET /v1/galactica/merkle/empty_proof/{registry}`: Retrieves the random empty index with the Merkle proof for a given contract address.

 ## Configuration